gabriellemosc/Web-Portofolio/README.md

 - **React**: A JavaScript library for building interactive user interfaces.
 - **TypeScript**: A strongly typed superset of JavaScript for better code maintainability.
 - **React Icons**: A library of popular icons for seamless integration.
-- **Resend**: A developer-friendly email API for handling contact form submissions.
+- **Emailjs**: A developer-friendly email API for handling contact form submissions.

 ## Folder Structure